 Already to get to the mat or cushion is a victory.
 When I first heard the expression the science of yoga I was very confused.
 What this means, however, is that the results are replicable: any person can do yoga practice and they will experience the benefits.
 This is another encouragement: just do it, as they say.
 Athletes just do it.
 Nothing beats just doing it.
 As Swami Sivananda says, ‘an ounce of practice is worth a ton of theory’.
 This experiential approach, even though the ego and the mind want to ‘know’ stuff, is how true learning takes place.

 There is an art to practice, however.
 Regularity of time and place, props such as your mat, cushion reserved for meditation and certain clothes, for example, are all signals that condition the mind.
 Be like a gentle and loving parent to yourself, find creative ways to cajole your inner toddler who would rather play with friends or watch television or eat cake before dinner.
-Swami Vishnudevananda asks us to differentiate between doing what is good and what is pleasant.
+It’s good to differentiate between doing what is good and what is pleasant.
 In fact this discernment is an aspect of viveka.

 We all have personal experience to show that practice improves.
 Sport practice, music practice, practice of patience, practice of kindness….
 When we pay to listen to top class musicians we acknowledge the hours that have gone into this refinement, a refinement that lifts us out of the ordinary.
 World athletics competitions allow us to marvel at the heights that are humanly possible.
 In either case we are inspired and uplifted.
 When we practice the motivation is towards better or best.
-It’s a deep wish to unite with higher perfection.
 Don’t ignore it.

 The moment in the top image was completely uncontrived.
 The session was in the flow, the yogis were in tune, but could not know the visual effect.
-It must be one of the laws of the universe, the law of grace, maybe.
+Grace!
 Perfect happens when you’re not looking.